kenyafernandes/kenyafernandes.github.io/_pages/nativebees.md

       <div class="nb-bee-card-body">
         <span class="nb-bee-card-name">Leafcutter bee</span>
         <span class="nb-bee-card-sciname">Megachile maculariformis</span>
-        <p class="nb-bee-card-fact">Cuts neat circles from leaves and rolls them into protective cells for its eggs.</p>
+        <p class="nb-bee-card-fact">This bee snips perfect circles from leaves with its jaws and rolls them into tiny leaf burritos to wrap its eggs in.
+If you see neat round holes in your garden leaves, a leafcutter has been busy.</p>
         <span class="nb-bee-card-credit">Photo: debtaylor142 on iNaturalist</span>
       </div>
     </div>